Walt Whitman High School (Maryland)

-Walt Whitman High School is a public high school in Bethesda, Maryland, United States.
-It honors American poet Walt Whitman.
-The school serves grades 9-12 for the Montgomery County Public Schools.
+Walt Whitman High School is a public high school located in Bethesda, Maryland, United States.
+It is named after the 19th-century American poet Walt Whitman.
+The school serves grades 9-12 for the Montgomery County Public Schools system.

-In 2022, U.S. News & World Report ranked the school as the best high school in Maryland, #104 nationwide, and #1 in Montgomery County Public Schools High Schools.

 History

 The school opened in the fall of 1962 with 1,418 students.
 Designed by local architectural firm McLeod, Ferrara & Ensign, it was built on 17 levels, with a central courtyard and a geodesic dome for its gymnasium.
 A Ford Foundation grant underwrote the design and construction of the dome.

 In 1981, the school added a 1,176-seat auditorium.
 In 1992, the school demolished the geodesic dome and all other buildings except the auditorium, and constructed a new school building, which opened in the fall of 1993.

-In 2021, the school completed a 75,000 sqft addition, including 18 new classrooms, which opened in the fall of 2021.
+In 2021, the school completed a 75,000 sqft addition, including 18 new classrooms, which opened with the start of the 2021-22 school year.

+Academics

+Whitman students average a score of 1312 on the SAT, averaging 654 on the verbal section and 659 on the math section.

+As of 2024, Whitman is the 2nd-ranked high school in Maryland and the 139th-ranked nationwide, according to U.S News and World Report.